jfischoff/port-utils/EventHandlerPattern.md

 ## Operational Insight Matters

 Even if you code is correct your applications can fail because of dependencies outside your control.
-Operational observability is necessary.
+Operational observability is necessary even if your code is correct.

-The `EventHandlers` pattern allows one to provide the option for operational observability without being directly tied of a logging or metrics library.
+The `EventHandlers` pattern allows one to provide the option for operational observability without being directly tied to a logging or metrics library.

 The pattern has a few downsides.